Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Aura Parental Controls main dashboard

-Since identity theft losses can be substantial, Norton’s up to $3 million in remediation assistance is generous but is only offered on its most expensive plan.
+Since identity theft losses can be substantial, LifeLock’s up to $3 million in remediation assistance is generous, but this amount is only offered on its most expensive plan.
 Aura’s $1 million in insurance is standard across the industry and would likely cover what you need.

 LifeLock Restoration services tab